vdaas/vald/docs/user-guides/configuration.md

 #### Resource requests and limits

-The number of discoverer pods and resource limits can be determined by the configurations of your LB gateways and index managers because its APIs are called by them.
+The number of discoverer pods and resource limits can be estimated by the configurations of your LB gateways and index managers because its APIs are called by them.
-Discoverer CPU loads depend on API request traffic = (the number of LB gateways x its request frequency) + (the number of index managers x its request frequency).
+Discoverer CPU loads almost depend on API request traffic = (the number of LB gateways x its request frequency) + (the number of index managers x its request frequency).

 ### Index Manager